-Action: While installing the printer driver, ensure that only the valid .inf file is available in the ZIP file.
-For example, if you download the HP 4700 Color LaserJet print drivers for Vista, the ZIP file contains more than one .inf file.
-Remove all the .inf files other than hpc4700c.inf because this is the only .inf file required to install the HP 4700 Color LaserJet print driver.
+Action: While installing the printer driver, ensure that only the valid .inf file is

+. inf file required to install the HP 4700 Color LaserJet print driver.

 Changing the iPrint printer driver on a server does not update the driver on the managed device iManager, the driver is not updated on the managed device.